 All this development was what would have been version 42 of the AmigaOS, though with no specific number assigned to it.
 The work was far from complete and appears to be in an initial state; very much a work-in-progress development halted by bankruptcy.

-Of course, later, by approximately 1996 some development work resumed under Escom/Viscorp and Amiga Technologies, but that is just another chapter of the Amiga story.
+Of course, later, by approximately 1996 some development work resumed under Escom/Viscorp and Amiga Technologies (apparently resulting in the initial "OS 3.2"), but that is just another chapter of the Amiga story.